Capital Expenditures

 - help people with mobility impairments to access or move around the building

-Alterations to meet the needs of persons with disabilities
+Alterations to meet the needs of persons with a physical impairment

 - visual fire alarms